Examples of Strategic Objectives

 What are Strategic Objectives?

 Strategic objectives are often one of the most challenging components of a strategic plan.
-They create the bridge between your big, bold vision and the annual goals needed to achieve it.
+They bridge your big, bold vision and the annual goals and actions needed to achieve it.

 Download the Free Guide Here